 Ascension Parish first responders to host open house this Saturday

-ASCENSION PARISH- First responders in Ascension Parish are inviting the public to a celebratory event that will allow them a look at one of the Parish's brand new fire stations.
+ASCENSION PARISH- First responders in Ascension Parish are inviting the public to a celebratory event that will allow them to explore one of the Parish's brand new fire stations.

 The local fire department in Sorrento is hosting its first annual Open House and Backyard BBQ Saturday, June 12, from 10 a.m. until 6 p.m.